akka/akka/akka-docs/rst/java/logging.rst

 Auxiliary logging options
 -------------------------

-Akka has a couple of configuration options for very low level debugging, that makes most sense in for developers and not for operations.
+Akka has a few configuration options for very low level debugging.
+These make more sense in development than in production.

 You almost definitely need to have logging set to DEBUG to use any of the options below: